ksmyth/wireshark-socket.io/README.md

     dofile("C:\\Users\\kevin\\Documents\\wireshark-socket.io\\socketio_proto.lua")

-Optional: enter `websocket` in the Wirshark filter (and press enter).
+Optional: enter `websocket` in the Wireshark filter (and press enter).
-Optional: customize the column display by adding `SocketIO.msgno` and/or `SocketIO.reply_duration.`
+Optional: customize the column display by adding `SocketIO.msgno` and/or `SocketIO.reply_duration`.